Jack-Pringle/quantum-circuit-simulator/README.md

 ```

 When prompted for a circuit file name, ensure the file is located in the circuits directory

 For example:

-To use the following circuit:
+To use circuit
 ```
 ../circuits/bell_pair.txt
 ```

-use the following file name:
+use this file name
 ```
 bell_pair.txt
 ```